 Intraocular lenses have been used in eye surgeries for many years now.
 They are lenses that are implanted in the eye in order to replace a lens that has been damaged due to a medical condition, such as a cataract.
 In the past, these lenses were only available in monofocal varieties.
 This means that the lens would provide vision at one specific distance: near, intermediate, or distance.

-The good news for baby boomers is that there are now specialty lenses available that each has its own benefits.
-First of all, there are now specialty IOLs available that are multifocal, such as Crystalens.
+The good news for baby boomers is that there are now specialty lenses available and each has its own benefits.
+First of all, there are now specialty IOLs available that are multifocal, and accommodative.
 These lenses enable you to focus clearly on items at various distances, while maintaining sharp vision.

 Specialty Lenses to Address Astigmatism

 There are now toric intraocular lenses available that address the problem of astigmatism.
-Toric lens implants are typically used for patients that have lenticular astigmatism, which is not caused by an irregularly shaped cornea, but instead by an irregularly shaped natural lens within the eye.
-This type of astigmatism cannot be corrected by corrective surgery, so it is fortunate that these specialty lenses can be implanted.
+Toric lens implants are typically used for patients that have astigmatism, which is caused by an irregularly shaped cornea.

 Specialty Lenses that Filter Blue Light